-- Improved assignment of Fare Inspectors based on new zoning protocols. - Mobile ticketing and body-worn cameras to be piloted in 2023. - accessing information about TTC customers' account status.
+- Increased Fare Inspector presence on high-ridership routes in the downtown core. - Improved assignment of Fare Inspectors based on new zoning protocols. - Mobile ticketing and body-worn cameras to be piloted in 2023. - Replace existing Hand Held Point of Sale (HHPOS) devices with new portable devices for fare payments, validation of paid fares, sale and reloads of PRESTO media, and accessing information about TTC customers' account status.